 The Emperor Justinian, who was the Emperor of Constantinapolis at that time, ordered to built a magnificent church over the tomb of St. John(527-565 AD).
 Those who disliked the unhealthy atmosphere of Ephesus began to move to the slopes of the hill where the church was; the famous Ephesus of the coast began to be neglected.
 Thus, in its last period, the town of Ephesus was formed around the Seljuk Town of today.

 In the 9 Century A.D, Ephesus was known as ‘’Hagios Theologos’’.
 The Aydinoğulları enriched it with works of art such as mosques, caravanserai, fountains, and tombs.
 However, 15 km to the West of Kuşadasi Town, a harbor was built.
 And 77 km. to the east there was the fabulous development of the city and harbor of Izmir.
 On this hand, it declined and became forgotten because of the new rising stars.

 Those were linked to the Ottoman Empire for the first time in 1390.

-In the end, Ephesus was entirely desolated in the 15th century and lost her former fame and glory.
+In the end, Ephesus was entirely desolated in the 15th century and lost its former fame and glory.
 The place located nearby Ayasuluk Hill was renamed Selcuk in 1914 and keep the same name till today.
-And, it is an open-air museum which we hold Ephesus Tour today!
+And, it is an open-air museum which we hold Ephesus Tours today!

 Note: Ephesus is one of the Unesco listed sites!
 To see more about it, you may click here; UNESCO List – Ephesus!